kenneth051/butter/README.md

 make sure the token is correct and you paste it in fully without any other word appended to it.

+To get all signed agreements go to the endpoint `http://127.0.0.1:8000/butter/agreements/`

 To run the sample tests
 -----------------------
 Run the command `python3 manage.py test`